databendlabs/databend-docs/docs/sql-reference/14-sql-commands/20-query-syntax/01-query-select.md

 +--------+
 ```

-Databend supports direct querying of data from various locations without the need to load it into a table.
-These locations include user stages, internal stages, external stages, object storage buckets/containers (e.g., Amazon S3, Google Cloud Storage, Microsoft Azure), and remote servers accessible via HTTPS and IPFS.
-You can leverage this feature within the FROM clause to efficiently query data directly from these sources.
+The FROM clause can also specify a location, enabling direct querying of data from various sources and eliminating the need to first load it into a table.
+For more information, see [Querying Staged Files](/doc/load-data/transform/querying-stage).

 ## AT Clause